orvi-tmp/learning-c-with-pebble/chapter10.md

 #### Referencing Struct Elements Through Pointers ####

 Pointers can be used to dynamically allocate space for structs.
-Here is another place (beside declaration) where named structs come in handy.
-Referencing struct elements through pointers also use a different syntax than dot notation.
+Here is another place (beside declaration) where named structs are useful.
+Referencing struct elements through pointers also uses a different syntax than dot notation.

 To allocate structs with pointers, we have to declare the pointer correctly.
 If we are going to use the above app example, we might declare a pointer this way: